 Top Add a feeding type to a taxon

 This is where you can add info about the taxon, how and where it feeds.
-Go to the taxon page and click on [add feeding type].
-This will open a new window "Aphia add feedingtype".
-Select a feeding type from the predefined drop-down list, add more information if possible and click on [add].
-There is also a drop-down list ‘Stage’: if this feeding type only occurs in a certain life stage of the taxon you can indicate this here.
+Go to the bottom of the taxon page, click the tab 'Attributes' and click on [add attribute] in the upper left corner.
+This will open a new window "Aphia add attribute".
+Next to Attribute definition, select 'Feedingtype' from the predefined drop-down list.
+Select the type of feeding, add more information if possible and click on [add].
+Notice there is also a drop-down list ‘Stage’: if this feeding type only occurs in a certain life stage of the taxon you can indicate this here.
 You can add a feeding type for every life stage if necessary.
 You can also add host information for parasites and symbionts.
-There is a drop down pick list to find the host.
-There is a note field to add information such as where on the host it lives (e.g. collected from nasal cavity or attached to gills, etc…).
+There is field to fill in the host.
+There is also a note field to add information such as where on the host it lives (e.g. collected from nasal cavity or attached to gills, etc…).
 If Isopoda does not find a match in the host name, then it means it is not in the database and has to be added.
-Contact firstname.lastname@example.org here , let them know and they will have the host taxon name added.
+Contact email@example.com here , let them know and they will have the host taxon name added.